-Paige Academy embraces the concept that a diverse student body enhances the quality of the academic and cultural experience.
-The school has an experienced, ethnically diverse staff and faculty, with teachers trained in early childhood and/or elementary education.
+Paige Academy embraces the concept that a diverse student body enhances the quality of the academic and cultural experiences of the community.
+The school has an experienced, ethnically diverse staff and faculty, with teachers trained in early childhood and/or elementary education

-It is the Philosophy practiced at Paige Academy as a Academy because it is a way of being in tune or and in harmony with the people and their desire to enrich their institutions.
+Cultural Resonance, the philosophy practiced at Paige Academy, promotes a way of being in tune and in harmony with the people in the community and their desire to enrich their institutions.

-At Paige Academy we practice Cultural Resonance and sensitivity to language and culture as it relates to African-American students, and the integration of a holistic approach to learning, flexibility, and leadership.
+At Paige Academy, our practice of Cultural Resonance includes sensitivity to language and culture as they relate to the Global Diasporas & African American students, but not excluding students from all the world’s cultures.
+Cultural Resonance also includes the integration of these factors: a holistic approach to learning; flexibility; and leadership from within.

 A safe and accepting learning environment that nurtures teamwork, diversity, and the concept of the extended family.

-A welcoming and encouraging attitude toward African-centered languages and art forms, and an opena open minded attitude toward other cultural expressions.
+A welcoming and encouraging attitude toward African centered languages and art forms, and an open-minded attitude toward other cultural expressions.

 The implementation of the Seven Principles of Kwanza, and the presence of their cultural symbols in the daily life of the school.

-Committed and affirming teachers who are Black/Brown and White role models and value diversity in language.
+Committed and affirming teachers who are Black/Brown and White role models and value diversity in language and culture.

 A safe place to examine and combat racism in order to make the world a better place for all.

-The tenacity to define the school as an African-centered institution in the face of challenges from the larger society toward the notion of African-centered education.
+The tenacity to define the school as an African centered institution in the face of challenges from the larger society toward the notion of African centered education and thinking.

 The involvement of parents in all aspects of the school.

-A special concern for the needs of Ethnic and American boys.
+A special concern for children of African descent.

-Teachers who are sensitive to the needs and learning styles of African-American, international students, ALL student..
+Teachers who are sensitive to the needs and learning styles of African American students, international students, and ALL students.

-An institution that provides on-going educational leadership; a welcoming place alumni hope to send their own children based on their desire to replicate their own learning experiences for their children.
+An institution that provides on-going educational leadership; a welcoming place where alums hope to send their own children based on their desires to replicate their own learning experiences for their children.

-For a full explanation of our Guidelines, Philosophy, and Principles please contact us for
+For a fuller explanation of our Guidelines, Philosophy, and Principles please contact us.

 Educational Program & Admission

-Paige Academy is an independent school offering a comprehensive, culturally affirming and developmentally based educational environment.
+We are an independent school offering a comprehensive, culturally affirming, and developmentally-based educational environment.

-We provide Infant, Toddler, and Preschool Programs as well as our Elementary School curriculum in Arts, Sciences, Humanities, and Technology for children ages 6 to 12 years.
-Paige Academy embraces the concept that cultural resonance expressed through an ethnically abundant educational community enhances the quality of a child’s academic and intellectual experience.
+We provide Infant, Toddler, and Preschool Programs as well as our Elementary School curriculum in Arts, Sciences, Humanities, and Technology for children ages 6 to 12 years old.
+We embrace the concept that cultural resonance expressed through an ethnically abundant educational community enhances the quality of a child’s academic and intellectual experience.

 Paige seeks to create a stimulating tapestry of diversity in its community of students, parents, staff and faculty.
-Paige employs a multilingual, international teaching and administrative staff that represents the many people and cultures of the Diaspora.
+Paige employs a multilingual, international teaching and administrative staff that represents the many people and cultures of the Global Diasporas.

-The Arts and Sciences, Mathematics; basic academic, social, and other formative skills.
-Also teaching elemental natural and social science, personal hygiene, music, art, theater, and literature, yoga, gardening and holistic food preparation.
-Field trips will be included as approved by the CDC Covid parameters and guidance.
+The arts and sciences, mathematics, and basic academic, social, and other formative skills.
+The program also offers elemental natural and social science,drumming, personal hygiene, music, art, theater, literature, yoga, gardening and holistic food preparation.
+Field trips will be included as approved by the CDC’s parameters and guidance.

-The curriculum for the Early Childhood program is rooted in the mastery of eight basic developmental skills areas:
+The curriculum for the Early Childhood program is rooted in the mastery of eight basic developmental skill areas:

 Community and Social Interaction - Developing positive play and social skills through the use of toys and games that encourage group interaction as well as dramatic play.
 Instruction in these skill areas is tailored to the respective developmental and social needs of Infant, Toddler and Preschool children.

-The toddler program is structured to help children develop a positive self-image, and world-view.
-Our staff will continue to help the child establish a strong concept of themselves and their surroundings.
-The program is designed to establish rudiments of language and self-expression through physical and sensory stimulation with playtime, art projects, music lessons, and exposure to nature, animals, and peer-play or interactivity.
+The toddler program is structured to help children develop a positive self-image and world-view.
+Our staff will continue to help each child establish a strong concept of self and the surroundings.
+The curriculum is designed to establish rudiments of language and self-expression through physical and sensory stimulation, with playtime, art projects, music lessons, exposure to nature and animals, and peer-play.

-Our Primary Program is designed to be developmentally appropriate for the intellectual, academic, and emotional needs of Preschool aged children and is designed to prepare them for a readiness to enter kindergarten.
+Our Preschool/Primary Program is designed to be developmentally appropriate for the intellectual, academic, and emotional needs of Preschool aged children while preparing them for a readiness to enter Kindergarten.

-Paige Academy introduces the skills needed to begin reading and understanding the fundamental rudiments of counting and mathematics.
+We introduce the skills needed to begin reading, writing, and understanding the fundamental rudiments of counting and mathematics.